Transfer Credit

 Requesting Transfer Credit for Courses Not Previously Evaluated

-2. Notify the Office of the Registrar's Transfer Credit Department of any not-awarded credit.
-Send an email to comments@registrar.gatech.edu
+2. Questions for the Registrar's Office Transfer Credit team of any credit that was not awarded, send an email to dc@registrar.gatech.edu

 About Transfer Credit